zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 #### Triggers

-It’s the function that allows us to **perform a task when an event occurs**.
+It’s the automatic task that is executed **when an event occurs**: I used the event **when the GSheet is updated**, in order to trigger the execution of the scripts every time the flags are set to true; An if condition inside the code allows to solicit the trigger avoiding any sendings, when the event condition is not met.

-In our cases, the task is to execute the functions in the scripting code, **when the GSheet is updated**.
+So what, the trigger is sensible to all the Gsheet updates, but the invoked functions drives the final outcome.
-The if condition written in the script allows the user to run the function silently if the “sending” condition is not met.

 <div markdown="1" class="blog-image-container">
 ![7](/images/notif-scripts/7.png){:class="blog-image"}